jknoptrix/logger-macros/README.md

 The `set_log_level` function takes a LogLevel as an argument.
 You can pass one of the following variants to specify where log messages should be written:

-- LogLevel::Console: Log messages are printed to the console only.
+- `LogLevel::Console`: Log messages are printed to the console only.
-- LogLevel::File: Log messages are written to a file only.
+- `LogLevel::File`: Log messages are written to a file only.
-- LogLevel::Both: Log messages are printed to the console and written to a file.
+- `LogLevel::Both`: Log messages are printed to the console and written to a file.
 > When logging messages to a file, the crate will automatically create a new file with a name based on the current date (e.g. 2023-06-04.log) or append to an existing file with the same name.
 If an error occurs while writing to the file (e.g. if the file is not accessible), an error message will be printed to the console.

+Also, you can set custom log path.
+The default path is the same as the path where is your `Cargo.toml` file located.
+The `set_log_path` function takes a `string` as an argument.
+You can pass one of the following variants to specify where log messages should be written:

+- set_log_path("/path/to/dir"): Will create a log file on directory that you specified.
+> Note that if you use "." as dir (which is really not necessary lol), you will get an error message because directory is already busy.

 ## Examples
 Here’s an example that shows how to use this crate in a Rust project: